nilearn/nilearn/doc/changes/latest.rst

 -------

 - Private functions ``nilearn.regions.rena_clustering.weighted_connectivity_graph`` and ``nilearn.regions.rena_clustering.nearest_neighbor_grouping`` have been renamed with a leading "_", while function :func:`~regions.recursive_neighbor_agglomeration` has been added to the public API (:gh:`3347` by `Ahmad Chamma`_).
+- Updated py36 deprecation warning to say that python 3.6 will be supported until release 0.11 (:gh:`3423` by `Yasmin Mzayek`_).